gg4924/sing-box-subscribe/instructions/README.md

 > Sharing links using protocols in this setting will be ignored.

 > The sing-box release program does not support ssr (needs additional parameters to build), so this setting might be useful.

-- `User-Agent`: Optional.
-> You can customize UA, such as setting UA to "clash.meta" or "sing-box"

 - `Only-nodes`: Optional.
 > When it is set to true or 1, only the node information in sing-box format of the subscription link is output.